 - Have completed one semester as a full-time, matriculated student at UVM and have attained at least sophomore standing.

-- Have approval by the academic dean's office associated with the student's area of study.
+- Have approval by the academic dean's student services office associated with the student's area of study.

 - Have not been academically dismissed, nor be on academic trial or probation.